Uganda Railway: Current status

-Most parts of the old metre gauge line have been neglected and overgrown with bushes.
+Several parts of the old metre gauge line have been neglected and overgrown with bushes.

 After independence, the railways in Kenya and Uganda fell into disrepair.
 In summer 2016, a reporter for The Economist magazine took the Lunatic Express from Nairobi to Mombasa.
 He found the railway to be in poor condition, departing 7 hours late and taking 24 hours for the journey.
 The last metre-gauge train between Mombasa and Nairobi made its run on 28 April 2017.
-The line between Nairobi and Kisumu near the Kenya–Uganda border has been closed since 2012.
+The line between Nairobi and Kisumu near the Kenya–Uganda border had been closed in 2012, but seasonal passenger services have resumed since late 2021.

 From 2014 to 2016, the China Road and Bridge Corporation built the Mombasa–Nairobi Standard Gauge Railway (SGR) parallel to the original Uganda Railway.
 Passenger service on the SGR was inaugurated on 31 May 2017.

-The metre-gauge railway is still used to transport passengers between the new SGR Nairobi Terminus and the old metre-gauge train station in Nairobi city centre.
+Metre-gauge passenger services include commuter trains in the Nairobi area, one of which links the SGR Nairobi Terminus and the old Nairobi station.
+A similar link train between Mombasa Terminus and the old Mombasa station was established in September 2025.

+As of 2025, the Nairobi-Nanyuki (weekly service) and the Nairobi-Kisumu (seasonal night service) Safari trains are the only long-distance passenger services on the metre-gauge network.
+Most of the Kenyan metre-gauge network is still operational for freight services, including sections running parallel to the SGR, and further reopenings are planned.

 Research has shown that expectations and hopes for the transformations that the Uganda railway would bring about are similar to contemporary visions about the changes that would happen once East Africa became connected to high-speed fibre-optic broadband.

 In popular culture

 Jinja railway station with a Uganda Railways diesel locomotive.

 A documentary on the construction of the line, The Permanent Way, was made in 1961.
 John Halkin's 1968 novel, Kenya, focuses on the construction of the railway and its defence during the First World War.
 The construction also serves as the backdrop to the novel Dance of the Jakaranda (Akashic Books, 2017) by Peter Kimani, and appears early in the novel A History of Burning by Janika Oza (2023).

 The Tsavo man-eating lions at Tsavo feature in a factual account by Patterson's 1907 autobiographical book The Man-eaters of Tsavo.
 They are part of the plot of the 1956 film Beyond Mombasa, The Ghost and the Darkness in 1996, and Chander Pahar, a 2013 Bengali movie based on the 1937 novel by Bibhutibhushan Bandyopadhyay.

 Several other films have featured the Uganda Railway, including Bwana Devil, made in 1952.
-In addition, the 1985 film Out of Africa utilizes its railway equipment in several scenes, albeit out of place.
+In addition, the 1985 film Out of Africa utilises its railway equipment in several scenes, albeit out of place.